Getting your Trinity Audio player ready... |

 The Kellogg Class Profile

-As you might expect, the Kellogg class profile is consistently impressive, and the class of 2023 is no exception.
+As you might expect, the Kellogg class profile is consistently impressive.
+The class of 2026 is no exception.
 Let’s take a look at some key demographic information for the MBA class for the past few years.

-As we can see in the table above, the average number of years of work experience of Kellogg full-time MBA students has held steady at 5 years.
+As we can see, the average work experience of Kellogg full-time MBA students has held steady at 5 years.
 This number is right in line with the averages at other top MBA programs.

 KEY FACT:

-Now, let’s have a closer look at the academic and professional backgrounds of students admitted to Kellogg’s MBA program.
+Now, let’s take a closer look at the academic and professional backgrounds of students admitted to Kellogg’s MBA program.

 Kellogg MBA Program: Undergraduate Degrees

-As we can see above, for the past three years, roughly half of the members of Kellogg’s MBA class have had an undergraduate degree in business or economics.
-STEM degrees have been the second most popular among Kellogg’s MBA class, and Humanities degrees the third.
+As we can see above, for two of the past three years, roughly half of the members of Kellogg’s MBA class have had an undergraduate degree in business.
+STEM degrees have been the second most popular among Kellogg’s MBA class, and humanities degrees the third.

 KEY FACT:

-For the past three years, roughly half of the members of Kellogg’s MBA class have had an undergraduate degree in business or economics.
+For the past two years, roughly half of the members of Kellogg’s MBA class have had undergraduate degrees in business.

 Kellogg MBA Program: Top 3 Industries